worktheclock/replit.github.io/repls/secrets-environment-variables.md

-# Secrets & environment variables
+# Secrets & Environment Variables

-Sensitive information such as credentials and API keys should be separate from your codebase so that you can share your code with others but ensure that they cannot access your services, such as your user database.
+Sensitive information such as credentials and API keys should be separate from your codebase so that you can share your code with others while ensuring that they cannot access your services, such as your user database.

 A common way to give your application access to this information without leaking it to others is to store it in environment variables.